-At one time, researchers thought that certain genetic and biological differences accounted for the greater hypertension risk in African-Americans.
-Experts are now investigating how socioeconomic disadvantages, diet, exercise, and other lifestyle factors may compound the genetic and biological risks.
-African-Americans are more likely to have a diet high in salt, fat, and sugar, and low in vegetables and fiber.
+It was once thought that certain genetic and biological differences caused the risk to be greater in African-Americans.
+Experts are now looking into how socioeconomic disadvantages and lifestyle factors may add to these risks.
+African-Americans are more likely to:

+Diets high in salt, fat, and sugar, and low in vegetables and fiber

 Blood relatives who have had a stroke, heart attack, high blood pressure, or kidney disease